neherlab/nextalign/README.md

 Nextalign performs pairwise alignment of provided sequences against a given reference sequence using a banded local alignment with affine gap-cost.
 Band width and rough relative positions are determined through seed matching.

-Currently, nextalign's primary focus is on SARS-CoV-2 genome, but it can be used on any virus, given a sufficiently similar reference sequence (less than a 5% divergence).
+Currently Nextalign primarily focuses on SARS-CoV-2 genome, but it can be used on any virus, given a sufficiently similar reference sequence (less than a 5% divergence).
 Nextalign will strip insertions relative to the reference and output them in a separate CSV file.

 ---